A detailed guide to web page optimization for better ranking

 Try and keep your page URL short, don’t use too many words.
 3 to 4 is a good number but a healthy dose of common sense should steer you in the right direction.
-Obviously you can use more shorter words or fewer longer words.
-Just make sure it’s clear, uses your main keywords for the page and it actually looks good on page.
+Obviously you can use shorter words or fewer longer words.
+Just make sure it’s clear, use your main keywords for the page and it actually looks good on page.

 Categories and site structure

 The placement of the page on the site has an impact on how relevant Google deems its content.
 This is done through the site structure, with content placed in categories which are also relevant to the search term ranking better.
-Naming your categories and sub-catagories utilising keywords will not only benefit those pages but also the pages listed within them.
+Naming your categories and subcategories utilising keywords will not only benefit those pages but also the pages listed within them.

 Should I use an underscore or hyphen in my URL?

 The debate rages on - which is better for SEO, underscores or hyphens?
 Luckily enough there is a definitive answer from Matt Cutts.
 He was the head of Webspam for Google, so he’s well worth listening too.
 So here’s a video from Matt: